Garett-MacGowan/Web-Engineer-Challenge/README.txt

 You can navigate to my in-progress personal website through http://35.182.165.35.
 Here, you can find one of my personal projects (Timely) via the ‘Projects’ link in the header.

+===== Searching logic =====

+In the design, a result would be shown with the query "takeout" that would not be re-produceable without further processing.
+I have therefore removed all white-spaces when comparing query strings to keywords.
+This resulted in one extra result when compared to the design, however, my implementation now produces all results shown in the design.

 ===== Project Stack =====

 Javascript